Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Analysis of the AMD Genotype data

-\paragraph{VSCS, LBMs and ranks of SNPs.} Table \ref{Table1:Sec4} shows summary statistics for the VSCS and LBM set at the 90, 95 and 99\% confidence levels.
+Table \ref{Table1:Sec4} shows summary statistics for the VSCS and LBM set at the 90, 95 and 99\% confidence levels.
 As expected, the cardinality of both $\VSCS$ and $\LBM$ decrease as $\alpha$ increases and the cardinality for the variable selection confidence set, $|\VSCS|$, is much larger compared to that of the LBM set, $|\LBM|$.
 The number of lower boundary models is relatively large (43, 79 and 103) with a median number of SNPs for individual LBMs ranging from 6 to 8, thus evidencing considerable model uncertainty.
 We also report the average hamming distance~(AHD) for all model pairs in the LBM computed as

 where $d_{H}(m, m')$ denotes the number of SNPs at which $m$ and $m'$ are different.
 This quantity remains stable with $\alpha$ and is not negligible compared to the total number of SNP (20 SNPs), which indicates heterogeneous SNP combinations in the LBMs.
 Overall, the findings in Table \ref{Table1:Sec4} show that the variable-selection uncertainty is quite strong, despite the relatively large sample size ($n=684$) and suggest that the data may not be be well represented unequivocally by a single logistic regression model selected by a method that ignores the selection-uncertainty.